-CUI is a government-wide requirement mandated by Executive Order 13556 and impacts more than 100 departments and agencies within the Executive branch.
+CUI is a government-wide directive mandated by Executive Order 13556 and impacts more than 100 departments and agencies within the Executive branch.
 As each department and agency is in process of developing their CUI program and updating their contracts to include CUI requirements, Industry may receive new contractual CUI requirements at different times.
 Industry is encouraged to work with its Government Contracting Activities to further understand CUI requirements and implementation timelines.

-The DOD CUI Program, pursuant to EO 13556, was implemented by DoDI 5200.48 on March 6, 2020.
-As such, Industry partners with DOD contracts should be familiar with CUI requirements found in this document when applied by contract and have a plan to address them.
+The DOD CUI Program was directed by DoDI 5200.48 on March 6, 2020.
+As such, Industry partners with active DOD contracts or those planning to bid on future contracts must be familiar with CUI requirements and have a plan to address them.